Constraint-induced movement therapy

 • Hemiparesis following cerebrovascular accident (stroke)

-• Delayed motor development following pediatric brain injury
+• Delayed motor development after pediatric brain injury

 Patients should have basic limb mobility and no contraindications such as severe arthritis or tendon injuries.
-Before treatment, a rehabilitation physician should evaluate motor function to confirm suitability.
+An evaluation of motor function should be performed by a rehabilitation physician before treatment to confirm suitability.

 Usage and Dosage

-The standard CIMT course typically involves 2 weeks of intensive training, with 6 hours daily, totaling 90 hours of training.
-Patients wear a restraint device on the unaffected hand and perform daily tasks using only the impaired hand (such as grasping or writing).
-Therapists design stepwise tasks, from simple movements to complex functional training.
+The standard CIMT course typically involves 2 weeks of intensive training, totaling 90 hours with 6 hours daily.
+Patients wear a restraining device on the unaffected hand and perform daily tasks using only the affected hand (such as grasping or writing).
+Therapists design stepwise tasks, progressing from simple movements to complex functional training.

 Benefits and Advantages